-Use care when lifting the gear.
-The side of the gear where the low-voltage control compartment is located is heavier than the other side.
-The gear will tilt when lifting.
-Failure to lift the gear properly may lead to injury and equipment damage.
+Because the side of the gear where the low-voltage control compartment is located is heavier than the other side, the gear will tilt when lifting.

+Care must be taken when lifting the gear to avoid injury and equipment damage.